Neil-Barot/Markdown/Programming Paradigms/Chapter-1.md

 New methodologies emerged, such as top-down design and stepwise refinement, aimed at improving programmer productivity and tackling complex problems more effectively.
 In this era, concerns were raised about deficiencies in programming languages, particularly regarding type checking and control statements.

-By the late 1970s, there was a shift towards data-oriented program design methodologies, which emphasized data design and abstract data types.
+<mark>By the late 1970s, there was a shift towards data-oriented program design methodologies instead of process oriented</mark>, which emphasized data design and abstract data types.
 Data abstraction became a key aspect of software system design, supported by languages like SIMULA 67, albeit in a limited capacity initially.
 However, the benefits of data abstraction became more widely recognized in the early 1970s, leading to its adoption in most languages designed thereafter.

-The evolution continued into the early 1980s with the emergence of object-oriented design, which builds upon data abstraction by incorporating concepts like inheritance and dynamic method binding.
+The evolution continued into the <mark>early 1980s with the emergence of object-oriented design, which builds upon data abstraction by incorporating concepts like inheritance and dynamic method binding</mark>.
 Object-oriented programming languages like Smalltalk introduced these concepts, which have since become integral parts of popular imperative languages such as Java, C++, and C#.
 Object-oriented concepts have also influenced other paradigms, including functional and logic programming.

 Despite the dominance of data-oriented methods, procedure-oriented programming has not been abandoned.
 Recent research has focused on concurrency, leading to the development of language features to support concurrent programming units, as seen in languages like Java and C#.